 Hawaii is one of the most beautiful places in the world.
 It’s the 50th and most recent state of the United States of America (since 1959).
+Situated nearly at the center of the north Pacific Ocean, it is the only US state located in Polynesia.
 Before it was part of the US, it used to be an independent kingdom-nation.

 Even though Hawaii comprises hundreds of islands spread over 1,500 miles, there are eight main islands that are most open and accessible for tourism and exploration.
 These are, from northwest to southeast; Niʻihau, Kauai, Oahu, Molokaʻi, Lānaʻi, Kahoʻolawe, Maui, and the Big Island (also called as Hawaiʻi).